 The question of “are face masks required at Walt Disney World?” has been a controversial topic among fans for months, since before the parks reopened or the rule was even announced.
 We are not here to relitigate the topic.
 If you want to argue about the mask policy, join a local debate club.
 If you want your voice to be heard about Disney’s rule in a meaningful way, contact Walt Disney World.

 Our view is: what’s done is done.
-In this time of “temporary abnormal,” significant health and safety measures have been implemented and no amount of guest feedback is going to change the rules.
+In the near-term, significant health and safety measures have been implemented and no amount of guest feedback is going to change the rules.
 Walt Disney World, along with every other Disney theme park in the world, Universal Studios Florida, Islands of Adventure, SeaWorld Orlando, and Gatorland all require face masks.
-Some parks do have more flexible policies (like Tokyo Disneyland) or exempt outdoor areas (like LEGOLAND), but every major, non-regional theme park has a mask policy of some sort.
+Some parks do have more flexible policies (see our Face Mask Guide to Universal Orlando for examples of their relaxed rules) or exempt outdoor areas, but every major theme park has a mask policy of some sort.

-It is totally understandable if you don’t want to visit Walt Disney World while the face mask policy is in place.
+It’s understandable if you don’t want to visit Walt Disney World while the face mask policy is in place.
 You’re certainly not alone, and it’s no secret that Americans are divided on the topic of face masks.
-If the comments on various blog posts (like this one and this one) are any indication, many Walt Disney World fans will avoid the parks so long as the temporary rules and restrictions are in place.
+Many Walt Disney World fans will undoubtedly avoid the parks so long as the health safety rules and restrictions are in place.

 Even if you are willing to visit Walt Disney World while the mask rule is in effect, be aware that wearing face coverings is just one of the many compromises you’ll have to make in the near future.
-The downside is these new policies, reduced entertainment, and a lack of discounts.
-The upside is lower crowds and shorter waits.
-Additionally, discounts are slightly better than normal–and we’re expecting more aggressive deals throughout 2021.
+See our “Temporary Abnormal” Guide to Walt Disney World for other important planning info.

 Now let’s take a look at Walt Disney World’s rules concerning masks; here’s the official face covering policy from DisneyWorld.com that applies everywhere (except water parks & pools–see below for relaxed rules at each):

 Face coverings are required for all guests (ages 2 and up) and Cast Members, including those who have been vaccinated.
 Please bring your own face coverings and wear them at all times, except when dining or swimming.
-You may remove your face covering while actively eating or drinking, but you must be stationary and maintain appropriate physical distancing.
+You may temporarily remove your face covering while actively eating, drinking or taking an outdoor photo*, but you must be stationary and maintain appropriate physical distancing during this time. (*Beginning April 8, 2021)

 All face coverings (whether disposable or reusable) must: